Imagine you had a program that generated over $150,000 a year

 Let's also imagine that this program always had a waiting list and that clients loved it.
 Would you stop the program, or let it run?
 In 2006, we started the Protege Program and by 2009, it came to an abrupt halt.
 But was it abrupt?
 And why did it stop in the first place?

-Get ready for this action-packed podcast—full of lessons for your own small business.
+Get ready for this action-packed session—full of lessons for your own small business.

 “This transcript hasn’t been checked for typos, so you may well find some.
 If you do, let us know and we’ll be sure to fix them.”